Typically trainees should aim to take part in two mini-PATs per year, one in each training post.

 The Mini-PAT runs for 28 days from when it is started, so it is important to leave enough time for the MSF to run its course.
 Trainees should take note of any upcoming ARCPs for example.

 The Mini-PAT cannot be finished early unless all nominated assessors have responded.
 To find out more about why this is the case, read our article: Why can't a mini-PAT be ended early?

 To maximise response rate, trainees should approach the people they plan on nominating prior to doing so to ensure that they will be able to complete the form.
 This is an ideal opportunity to check if the assessors are already registered on the system, and what email address they are using.
 Nominating assessors by copying and pasting email addresses from the trust address book can potentially lead to confusion where assessors are already registered using a different email.
 This can make it more difficult for the assessors, as they would need to contact us to resolve the issue.

 Trainees should aim to nominate around 10-12 assessors, with ideally no more than 2 in any given position.
 Trainees should include their supervisor in their nominations.
-It should be understood that this guideline is subject to assessor availability, as this can vary depending on the trainee’s rotation.
+It should be understood that this guideline is subject to assessor availability, as this can vary depending on the trainee’s placement.